 - Leading a team

-What are the three biggest challenges you face on the job?
+What are the three biggest challenges you face in your job?

 - Time pressure